What is the maintenance of natural pools like?

 • Self-regulating pH ecosystem: Bionatural pools have a self-regulating ecosystem that keeps the pH of the water in balance.
 This means that there is no need to add chemicals to adjust the pH of the water as in a traditional pool.

-• They offer greater landscaping aesthetics: the natural elements, such as plants, wood, trees and rocks that you add in the design will make everything look homogeneous and the natural landscape will be much more aesthetic than a traditional pool.
+• They offer greater landscaping aesthetics: The natural elements, such as plants, wood, trees and rocks that you add in the design will make everything look homogeneous and the natural landscape will be much more aesthetic than a traditional pool.

 Importance of the maintenance of natural pools